Complete Guide to Timeshare Cancellation Letters & Timeshare Rescission Letters

 What to include:

-- Full name(s) on the contract
+- Full name(s) on the contract.

-- Contract number
+- Contract number and unit/week number.

-- Purchase date
+- Purchase date and Resort name.

-- Request for a full refund
+- Request for a full refund of all payments made.

-- Signature(s) of all owners
+- Signature(s) of all owners.

-A section titled “Notice of Cancellation” is included in nearly all timeshare resorts.
+Key tip: Follow the instructions of your contract to the letter.
+A section titled “Notice of Cancellation” or “Right to Rescind” is included in nearly all timeshare resorts.
 Use the address detailed there (never send off to the general customer service office).

 How to Write a Timeshare Cancellation Letter (After Rescission Period)

-- Omission of material facts
+- Misrepresentation or omission of material facts.

-- Failure to disclose
+- Failure to disclose total costs or “special assessments.”

-- Pressure or deceptive sales tactics
+- Pressure or deceptive sales tactics.

-- Disability or inability to travel
+- Financial hardship, disability, or inability to travel.

 What to include in your timeshare cancellation letter?

-- Specifics of the contract (names, date, and number)
+- Specifics of the contract (names, date, and number).

-- Particular falsehoods or sales practices
+- Particular falsehoods or sales practices you experienced.

-- Copies of relevant documents and evidence
+- Copies of relevant documents and evidence.

-- A definitive deadline for the resort to reply
+- A definitive deadline for the resort to reply.

 Tips for Writing an Effective Timeshare Cancellation Letter